zacanger/niddesa/text/generated-translations/mahaniddesa/03-sinhala-google.md

 [APZ 19.6] (# apz19.6) # apz19.6 .ref .apz} "That unstable calming association
 Did "There are three consolations.
 Extreme (positive) consolation, tadanga Calm down, compromise calm down, that is.
-What is the ultimate peace? (ii) Immortal Nirvana is called Ekantashanthi.
-Something settled all the edits The so-called inhibitions that quenched all the defilements and quenched the cravings Nirvana.
+What is the ultimate peace? (ii) Immortal Nibbana is called Ekantashanthi.
+Something settled all the edits The so-called inhibitions that quenched all the defilements and quenched the cravings Nibbana.
 This is absolute peace. (iii) what is Thangada Shanthi? (iv) For those who are a little tired of the stereo-typed name-calling, Equivalent to secondary education Argumentative critiques are appeased.
 For those who have joined the Tertiary The spirit will calm down.
 Those who joined the Chaturtha Dhyana were relieved